ZLTCheshire/htboo-ctf-2023/pwn/claw_machine/README.md

 ### Debugging

-Ok, time to go hunt for some canaries
+Ok, time to go hunt for some canaries,
 In linux canaries end in 00.
 This makes them pretty easy to spot. to figure out which values correspond to a canary i used a quick python script:
 ```python
 from pwn import *